Build a Container

 SingularityCE 3.0 introduces the ability to build a container on an external resource running a remote builder.
 (The default remote builder is located at “https://cloud.sylabs.io/builder”.)

-Build a sandbox (chroot directory) instead of the default SIF format.
+Build a sandbox (container in a directory) instead of the default SIF format.

 Instead of running the entire definition file, only run a specific